Skip to main content

 For a step-by-step walkthrough, see How to Build a Payment Reconciliation Dashboard for Your Subscription Platform.

 Treat launch as no-go until you have one signed record aligning your VAT operating position under OSS and your escalation path for complex cross-border VAT issues (CBR where needed).
-This source pack does not establish a PI-versus-EMI licensing conclusion, so keep that analysis separate.
+PI-versus-EMI licensing requires separate jurisdiction-specific legal analysis before launch.

 Escalate as soon as documents conflict.
 If OSS scope, filing operations, and record-keeping controls do not match, pause launch.
 Do the same when complex cross-border VAT issues are unresolved and not escalated through a CBR request under national ruling conditions where you are VAT-registered.